Percival Scientific changes approach with implementation of new Mazak fiber laser-cutting machine

 These employees have been reassigned and retrained to work in other areas.
 Smith says, “We’ve gained a ton of labor efficiency during a time when qualified labor is incredibly difficult to find”.

-Full article written by Tim Heston and published in the January issue of The FABRICATOR.
+Article published in the January issue of The FABRICATOR.